-As of 2022, there is no recreational license required to harvest smelt in freshwater in the state of Washington; however, it is unlawful to fish for or possess Eulachon from Washington waters unless authorized by emergency rule (WDFW 2022).
+As of 2023, there are no recreational license requirements to harvest smelt in freshwater in the state of Washington; however, it is unlawful to fish for or possess Eulachon from Washington waters unless authorized by emergency rule (WDFW 2022).

 In Oregon, a recreational angling license has been required to harvest Eulachon since 2017.
-In 2022, Oregon's recreational angling annual license is \$44.00 for residents and \$110.50 for non-residents.
-A one-day angling license is \$23.00 regardless of residency status (ODFW 2022).
+As of 2023, Oregon's recreational angling annual license costs \$44.00 for residents and \$110.50 for non-residents.
+A one-day angling license costs \$23.00 regardless of residency status (ODFW 2023).
 In Oregon, it is unlawful to fish for or possess Eulachon in inland waters unless authorized by emergency rule.